-Thus the energy loss measurements clearly establish that as much as 26 TeV kinetic energy is removed from the beam pr. central Au+Au collision.
+Thus the energy loss measurements clearly establish that as much as 26 TeV kinetic energy is removed from the beam per central Au+Au collision.
 This energy is available for particle production in a small volume immediately after the collision.

-4. Particle production and energy density
+4. Energy density